Wall upholstery 101

 Hiring an upholsterer

 An upholsterer should offer options like with or without decorative trimmings.
 Also, Do you know there are fitting methods other than stapling the fabric?
 We have research thoroughly for various products or good fitting system.
-Most tracks are for commercial use.
-They do have their limitations for residential application.
+Most tracks are for commercial use and do have their limitations for residential application.
 Actually, there is only one which stands out.
-It is called CES or Clean Edge System.
+It is called Clean Edge System.
 A revolutionary track for residential use as it works with all challenges found in homes.

 You will need to buy sheets of wood; ¼ inch plywood.
 Make strips of 1 to 1 ½ inch wide.
-Then when time comes to install, you will find that your hands are going to hurt and be damaged or bloody from splitters.
+So, this method requires a table saw.
+Then when time comes to install, you will find that your hands are going to be damaged or bloody from splitters.
 The fabric needs to stay clean.
 Hello!
-Finally during the fabric installation, you will have high chance to pull fabric threads from the wood.
-Note that wood brake too.
+Finally during the fabric installation, you will have a high chance of pulling fabric threads from the wood.
+And more observation, wood brake too.

-I am ruling out plywood.
+As I wish to make a good job, I am ruling out plywood.
 Simply replace wooded strips with another product called CWS or Contour Wall System.
+Please note, at the top of the page, you have a slider of the CWS with images.
+It is a mock up, like a small wall panel.

 It comes in strips ready to use.
-Each length is 96 inch long by ¼” thick.
+Each length is 94 inch long by ¼” thick.
 Contour wall system or CWS is a white PVC slat designed especially for wall upholstery.
 You will not get all problems mentioned above.
 Each box has 40 lengths, which makes 100 yards.
+Smaller quantity is available.

 In a nutshell: